 Should you make this Sukha Kala chana recipe, please leave me a comment below, and don’t forget to share it with your family and friends.

 CRAVING FOR MORE, TRY THESE OTHER NAVRATRI DELICACIES:

 Kala chana – Ashtami Prasad

-- By the morning they swell up and double in size.
-Drain them through a strainer.
-Wash again.
+- By the morning, the beans will swell and double in size.

-- When they start to crackle add in all the spices one by one.
+- Heat oil in a pan, add cumin seeds and as they start to crackle stir in all the spices one by one.